bearyung/alice-cards/docs/tutorial-basics/turn-structure.md

 ## Step 7: Draw Cards

 Draw cards until you have six in your hand.
 If you already have six or more cards, discard down to six.

+## Step 8: End Turn and Pass to Opponent

+Once you have completed all previous steps, your turn comes to an end.
+Indicate the end of your turn to your opponent.
+Play then passes to them, and they begin their turn starting from **Step 1**.

+## Game Flow

+The game continues in this turn-based manner, with each player following the steps from 1 to 8 during their turn.
+This loop continues until the winning conditions are met.